 - Transition into Y3 also means a transition to Key Stage Two (the term Lower Key Stage Two is often used in reference to Y3 and 4 combined).
 This transition also means a slight change in timetable for Y3. - Year 3/4 does not provide children with a morning snack.
 Instead, children will need to bring their own healthy snack. - Y3/4 do not have an afternoon break although children will participate in 'The Daily Mile' at least x3 weekly. - Children should bring a water bottle to school containing water only.
 This is available for children to use in class. - Y4 go swimming every Monday (unless stated otherwise) for the whole school year.
 A letter providing more information will be distributed before the Summer.
 The children will have one other taught PE session per week (two hours in total).
-Children are also advised to bring in a pair of dark coloured 'jogging bottoms' for outdoor PE sessions.
-This is currently not happening due to Covid-I9. updates will be given via the office. - The children will be taught a weekly French lesson. - The children will be given a 'Learning Log' homework based on our Topic, this is to be completed fortnightly (alternating with MyMaths homework).
+Children are also advised to bring in a pair of dark coloured 'jogging bottoms' for outdoor PE sessions. - The children will be taught a weekly French lesson. - The children will be given a 'Learning Log' homework based on our Topic, this is to be completed fortnightly (alternating with MyMaths homework).
 The Learning Log consists of a series of homework challenges which are each assigned a point score.
 Children can choose whichever challenges they wish to complete whilst aiming to achieve 50 points in total over the term.
 Children who achieve 50 points or more will be rewarded with a treat at the end of the term. - MyMaths is an online maths homework programme.
 The children will be supplied with a login and password and must complete the tasks set fortnightly.
 A MyMaths club is available for pupils who do not have access to the internet at home. - LKS2 classes all use the 'Reading Rainbow' to inspire and encourage children to read at home.
 Children are rewarded with a dojo for each 'home read' and we aim to achieve 25 reads in a typical 6-8 week term.
-Home reads must be signed by an adult at home to be counted - Lunchtime is from 12:20 1:20 - LKS2 children are able to play on the Junior Playground and on the Multi Use Game Area (MUGA) during break and lunchtimes. - Children will be given at least one opportunity to access the Junior Library to choose a book to take home. - Please ensure all school uniform is clearly labelled.
-PE kits must be in school at all times and will be sent home at the end of each half term to be washed and/or replaced if necessary.
-(Please see uniform and PE kit policy for more information).
-At the moment, due to Covid-I9, we are asking children to come to school in their PE Kits. - At the end of the school day, Y3/4 will exit the building via the sliding doors next to the main hall.
-Parents/Carers are asked to wait near the main entrance to collect their child.
-Children must inform a member of teaching staff before they are dismissed.
-It is Parents/Carers responsibility to inform the office if there are any changes to the collection of their child/children. - There are clearly marked lines on the playground which show where your child needs to line up in the morning.
-So things don't get too congested, please allow your child to line up on their own - with over 250 Junior children to organise it helps if Parents/Carers stand behind the line!
-Thank you.
+Home reads must be signed by an adult at home to be counted - Lunchtime is from 12:20 1:20 - LKS2 children are able to play on the Junior Playground and on the Multi Use Game Area (MUGA) during break and lunchtimes. - Children will be given at least one opportunity to access the Junior Library to choose a book to take home. - Please ensure all school uniform is clearly labelled PE kits must be in school at all times and will be sent home at the end of each half term to be washed and/orreplaced if necessary.
+(Please see uniform and PE kit policy for more information) - At the end of the school day, Y3/4 will exit the building via the sliding doors next to the main hall Parents/Carers are asked to wait near the main entrance to collect their child Children must inform a member of teaching staff before they are dismissed It is Parents/Carers responsibility to inform the office if there are any changes to the collection of their child/children. - There are clearly marked lines on the playground which show where your child needs to line up in the morning.
+So things don't get too congested, please allow your child to line up on their own with over 250 Junior children to organise it helps if Parents/Carers stand behind the line!
+Thank you

+Writing

-Writing End of Y3 Expectations
+End of Y3 Expectations